-Cumulative filtering is better to implement by organic molecules doped in polymer matrix, which undergo persistent spectral hole burning at liquid helium temperature.
-In such a filter the frequency resolution is limited by the width of the homogeneous zero-phonon lines of the chromophore molecules.
-For example, waveguide narrowband optical filter, which consists a planar waveguide with a thin polymer film containing molecules, which undergo persistent spectral hole burning at liquid helium temperature, demonstrates transmission bandwidth less than 1 GHz [42, 43].
-Saturated holes are burned in waveguide geometry by illumination in the transverse direction with low absorption, whereas the probing is carried out in longitudinal wave guiding directions with high absorption.
-The waveguide with spectral hole burning can act as integrated sub-gigahertz narrow-band filter, which is proposed to observe slow light phenomenon [44, 45].
+Cumulative filtering is better to implement using organic molecules doped in a polymer matrix, which undergo persistent spectral hole burning at liquid-helium temperature.
+In such a filter, the frequency resolution is limited by the width of the homogeneous zero-phonon lines of the chromophore molecules.
+For example, a waveguide narrow-band optical filter, which consists of a planar waveguide with a thin polymer film containing molecules, which undergo persistent spectral hole burning at liquid-helium temperature, demonstrates a transmission bandwidth of less than 1 GHz [42,43].
+Saturated holes are burned in waveguide geometry by illumination in the transverse direction with low absorption, whereas the probing is carried out in longitudinal waveguiding directions with high absorption.
+The waveguide with spectral hole burning can act as an integrated subgigahertz narrow-band filter, which is proposed to observe the slow-light phenomenon [44,45].

-Comb structures of arbitrary shapes in transmission spectra were created experimentally in organic molecules doped in a polymer [46, 47].
+Comb structures of arbitrary shapes in transmission spectra were created experimentally in organic molecules doped in a polymer [46,47].
 Therefore, one can expect that it is experimentally possible to create a broad hole with, say, five absorptive peaks in it.
-For cumulative filtering it is enough to create a broad hole with the width $\sim 10 \text{ cm}^{-1}$ and five absorptive peaks in it with 20 GHz spacing and widths less than 1 GHz.
+For cumulative filtering, it is enough to create a broad hole with the width $\sim 10 \text{ cm}^{-1}$ and five absorptive peaks in it with 20 GHz spacing and widths less than 1 GHz.